hydrodynamicstability/statquotes/README.md

   - Sir Geoffrey Ingram Taylor (1975)

   - Quoted in G. K. Batchelor, An unfinished diaglogue with G. I. Taylor.  *Journal of Fluid Mechanics*, 70:  625-638.

+- "As one wit put it, the applied mathematician can find the solution to any difficulty, whereas the pure mathematician can find the difficulty to any solution."

+  - Harvey P. Greenspan (1961)

+  - Applied mathematics as a science.  *American Mathematical Monthly*, 68:  872-880.

 ## Computing